chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/select.md

 **Do's**

 * Always organize the list of options in a way that will make the most sense to the user based on the scenario.
-The list of options can be sorted alphabetically, numerically or by most commonly selected option
+The list of options can be sorted alphabetically, numerically or by the most commonly selected option.
 * Don’t overwhelm the user with too many options, try to avoid options that rarely get used.
 * Use concise, descriptive labels so that users clearly know the purpose of the selection.
 For example, use a “Save to…” label for a list containing options such as “Cloud, Local drive, CD”.

-**Dont's**
+**Don'ts**

 * A Select is not a Dropdown, the select and dropdown components may behave similarly but in fact, they have different functions.